don-c-smith/TADPREP/README.md

 TADPREP provides a suite of interactive methods for data preparation, each focused on a specific aspect of the data preparation process:

-#### Core Pipeline Method

-`prep_df(df, features_to_encode=None, features_to_scale=None)`
-- Runs the complete TADPREP pipeline on an existing DataFrame
-- Guides users through all preparation steps interactively
-- Takes optional parameters for specifying features to encode and scale
-- Returns the fully prepared DataFrame
-- Ideal for users who want to prepare their data in a single cohesive workflow
-- This method (in essence) runs the full interactive script without the file I/O process

 #### Library-Level Informative Methods
 `method_list()`
 - Displays the names and brief descriptions of all callable methods supported by the TADPREP library